Cheryl Pawelski

 Cheryl Pawelski (born April 11, 1966 in Milwaukee, Wisconsin) is an American record producer and record-company executive.
 Since 2010, she has been one of the founder/owners of Omnivore Recordings, a Los Angeles-based record label specializing in historical releases, reissues and previously unissued vintage recordings, as well as select releases of new music.

-Pawelski has won four Grammy Awards and was nominated for three others, all in the Best Historical Album category, for releases by Omnivore Recordings.
+Pawelski has won four Grammy Awards and has been nominated for four others, all in the Best Historical Album category, for releases by Omnivore Recordings, Stax/Craft Recordings, Rhino Records and Nonesuch.

 Early life

 Pawelski is the oldest child of a family from Milwaukee.
-Her father worked in manufacturing and is a longtime musician who regularly volunteered as a piano player at a Milwaukee hospital.
+Her father worked in manufacturing and was a longtime musician who regularly volunteered as a piano player at a Milwaukee hospital.
 Her grandmother worked at a local department store which sold records, and encouraged Pawelski to begin a music collection at an early age.
 Another had pursued a career as a singer before working in banking, and also encouraged her to seek a musical career.

 Pawelski attended Pius XI High School in Milwaukee, and graduated from Marquette University in 1989.
 After college but before moving to Los Angeles to begin her career in the music industry, Pawelski worked at a Milwaukee record store, Radio Doctors, to learn about record labels and distribution.
 A musician herself, Pawelski played in several bands.